 But what if you could transcend this chaos and attain a state of calmness and peace?

-That’s where mindfulness comes in.
+Your state of mind is crucial, and that’s precisely where mindfulness plays a pivotal role.
 This simple yet powerful meditation technique helps you filter out external distractions and noise.
 It’s the practice of being fully present in the moment.

 The University of California-Berkeley define mindfulness as: